sigmie/docs.sigmie.com/docs/sigmie/introduction.md

 It’s fine if you aren’t familiar with the above terms, our documentation will make you familiar with them without making you feel overwhelmed.
 If you are a more experienced user of Elasticsearch you can find useful ways which can make you more productive.

+## Componentized
+There are quite some use cases for using the library.
+For example, you may only use the sigmie CLI to interact with Elasticsearch or your search may be in a different language than English.

+For that reason, we split the library into separate components so that we keep your `vendor` folder as clean as possible allowing you to require each one of them depending on your application needs.